-Here’s what the epigram poem type is:
+Here’s what the Epigram poetry form is:

 An epigram is a brief poem or saying often with a witty, amusing thought at the end.